 President Trump recently announced changes to the Cuba travel policy for Americans.
 While you can still travel to Cuba, there are a number of new rules to keep in mind.
-The changes were announced on June 16, 2017, but they will not be implemented until amendments to the policies are officially passed, likely sometime in Fall 2017.
+The changes were announced on June 16, 2017, but were only recently implemented on November 9, 2017.
+Here's the scoop on the changes.

-According to the FAQ Sheet published by the Department of Treasury, here is what will be changed:
+According to the Fact Sheet published by the Department of Treasury, here is what has changed:

 Americans will no longer be able to:

 Overall, these are relatively minor changes, so don’t panic!
 You can continue making your travel plans to go to Cuba.
 If you were planning to travel under the People to People category, you either need to tweak your plans a bit and travel under a different travel category or book a group educational tour.